grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 Grafana uses a refresh token to obtain a new access token without requiring the user to log in again.
 If a refresh token doesn't exist, Grafana logs the user out of the system after the access token has expired.

-To configure generic OAuth2 to use a refresh token, perform one or both of the following steps, if required:
+To configure generic OAuth2 to use a refresh token, set `use_refresh_token` configuration option to `true` and perform one or both of the following steps, if required:

 1. Extend the `scopes` field of `[auth.generic_oauth]` section in Grafana configuration file with additional scopes.
 1. Enable the refresh token on the provider.

+> **Note:** The `accessTokenExpirationCheck` feature toggle will be removed in Grafana v10.2.0 and the `use_refresh_token` configuration value will be used instead for configuring refresh token fetching and access token expiration check.

 ## Configure role mapping